amandachen13/DOMiNode/README.md

 #### `$l.ajax(options)`

 * receives an options object or uses defaults object
-* make an HTTP request and delivers the proper response to the success/error callback
+* makes an HTTP request and delivers the proper response to the success/error callback

 #### `$l.extend(defaultObj, ...objects)`